waterloong/bigdata2017w/assignment0.md

 Question 1
 ------------
 The most frequent X is "love".
-It appears 4 times.
+It appeared 4 times.

 Question 2
 -------------